-You are being asked “Upon the sale of the bond, what is true of accrued interest?”.
-When you look at the answers the nuts and bolts of it is “Who pays the Accrued Interest to who?”.
-Does Fred pay it to Jackie, does Jackie pay it to Fred, does the issuer pay it to Jackie or to Fred?
-“What is the case here?”.
-The actual answer may give you, and then we’ll talk through it a little bit, because like I said, it’s a little counter-intuitive.
+You are being asked “Upon the sale of the bond, what is true of accrued interest?”
+When you look at the answers, the nuts and bolts of it is “Who pays the accrued interest to who?”
+Does Fred pay it to Jackie?
+Does Jackie pay it to Fred?
+Does the issuer pay it to Jackie or to Fred?
+The actual answer may surprise you.
+We’ll talk through it a little bit because like I said, it’s a little counter-intuitive.

-Well, that’s not too fair to Fred, right?
-He’s going to say, “Well, wait, I owned the bond for five months, Jackie has only owned it for a month and she’s going to get a full six months interest payment from the issuer.
+Well, that’s not fair to Fred, right?
+He’s going to say, “Wait, I owned the bond for five months, Jackie has only owned it for a month, and she’s going to get a full six month’s interest payment from the issuer?
 That’s not fair!”
 Of course, Fred is right.
-So that’s why we calculate the Accrued Interest.
-Jackie would basically have to pay that amount to Fred.
-It would be added to the purchase price of the bond.
+So that is why we calculate the accrued interest.
+Jackie would basically have to pay that 5-month’s worth of interest to Fred, and it would be added to the purchase price of the bond.
 But Jackie will know, in about a month, she’s going to get a full six months of interest, which would be the one month interest that she really earned, plus the five months that she’s already compensated Fred for.
-So the answer would be “C”.
-Accrued Interest is paid by Jackie to Fred.
-Now on the exam, you could be required to actually calculate the Accrued Interest, and this would require to figure out the number of accrued days.
-One learning point that you want to know is the accrual period goes from the day after the last interest payment date up to, and including, the settlement date … and you may have to do that math on the exam, which means counting out the number of days, which takes practice.
-But don’t worry.
-You’ll get lots of practice with that when working with the SeeWhy exam preparation tools.
+So again, the answer is “b”.
+Accrued interest is paid by Jackie to Fred.

+On the exam, you could be required to actually calculate the accrued interest, and this would require you to figure out the number of accrued days.
+One learning point that you want to know is the accrual period goes from the day after the last interest payment date up to, and including, the settlement date.
+And you may have to do that math on the exam, which means counting out the number of days, which takes practice.
+But don’t worry, you will get lots of practice with that when working with the SeeWhy exam preparation tools.
 I’m not going to cover actually calculating the number of days in the video.
-We certainly will if we got a request for it but we do do a great job of covering that in the study guide.
-Again, you are going to get lots of practice with it with the exam preparation tools, but let’s assume we’ve done that.
-We figured out that the number of accrued days is 150 days.
-Let’s do the math because a lot of times when people see another form, in the course, are like, “Oh my gosh, another form that I got to memorize”.
+We certainly will if we got a request for it, but we do a great job of covering that in the study guide.
+Again, you are going to get lots of practice with it with the exam preparation tools.
+Let’s assume that the number of accrued days is 150.
+Let’s do the math because a lot of times when people see another formula in the course, they think, “Oh my gosh, another formula that I have to memorize?”
 Sometimes, they get a little nervous.